What are SGA babies?

 - Birth detect – brain, heart / kidney

 What are the features of an SGA baby?

 Term SGA babies look mature like a normal babies except that they are smaller in size.
-They may have features listed below, especially if there is IUGR:

 What problems would an SGA baby have?